 The validity of the issuance of the common shares to be sold by the selling shareholders under this prospectus and common share purchase options and warrants was passed upon for our company by Richardson & Patel LLP.
-As of November 9, 2005, Richardson & Patel LLP owns a warrant to purchase 225,000 shares with an exercise price of \$0.76, all of which are being registered for sale under this prospectus.
+As of December 15, 2005, Richardson & Patel LLP owns a warrant to purchase 225,000 shares with an exercise price of \$0.76 and 445,811 shares of common stock.
+Additionally, partners of Richardson & Patel LLP own 836,730 shares of common stock.
 The shares and warrant were issued to Richardson & Patel LLP as payment for services rendered in connection with the representation of Aethlon Medical in our financings and this registration statement.
-Additionally, Erick E. Richardson and Nimish Patel, the principals of Richardson & Patel LLP own a warrant to purchase 113,636 shares with an exercise price of \$0.76 through RP Capital, LLP, all of which are being registered for sale under this prospectus.
+Additionally, Erick E. Richardson and Nimish Patel, the principals of Richardson & Patel LLP own a warrant to purchase 113,636 shares with an exercise price of \$0.76 through RP Capital, LLP.